sMastrodimitris/Backward-and-Forward-Testing-Investment-Strategies-and-Index-Tracking-Using-Python/README.md

 # Backward-and-Forward-Testing-Investment-Strategies-and-Index-Tracking-Using-Python

-A personal excercise focused on collection stock and Index data, testing basic Investing Strategies and Index Tracking using a portfolio.
+A personal excercise focusing on collection stock and index data, testing basic Investing Strategies and Index Tracking using a stock portfolio.